JagadeeshSetti430/EmployeeManagementSystem1/README.md

 The goal of this project is to design and develop an employee management system to fill existing gaps in the electronic management of employees.

 Responsibilities:
-•	Analyzing the requirement and impact on other part of the application
-•	Worked closely with product owner in getting the clarification on requirements
+•1)Analyzing the requirement and impact on other part of the application •2)	Worked closely with product owner in getting the clarification on requirements
 •	Designing view layer as per the requirements using React/ReactJS components.
 •	Implementing REST API’s and their Implementation with Spring Boot framework.
 •	Testing the REST API’s by using postman tool.